-If you are the subject of a compliance investigation, you must not try to find out who reported to Compliance, whether the reporter is within the Company or outside of the Company.
+If you are the subject of a compliance investigation, you must not try to find out who made the report to Compliance - or retaliate in any way against anyone within the Company or outside of the Company.
 Doing so may result in disciplinary action, up to and including termination.